 As an advisor, you build teams of students, coach and guide them to participate in ACSL computer science, programming contests during the academic year.

 This page has everything you need to get started and run a great ACSL program at your school.

 The advisor is responsible for registering the teams and paying the appropriate fees using the online Registration form before December 31st.

 ACSL season is divided into four contests to be conducted over the duration of an academic year.
 The top scoring students will be selected to compete in an invitation-only final contest during the month of May.
 Please visit the Schedule page for the dates for each of the contests.
 As an advisor, you may choose to administer the contests before the dates listed in the schedule page.

 The advisor is responsible for providing each student's email address while creating the team roster on the ACSL Leaderboard.

-ACSL recommends that advisors schedule the dates and times for their teams for each contests and have every student on a team participate in the contest at the same time.
+ACSL recommends that advisors schedule the dates and times for their teams for each contest and have every student on a team participate in the contest at the same time.